 The UCMF (UE radio Capability Management Function) stores all UE Radio Capability ID mappings in a PLMN and is responsible for assigning every PLMN-assigned UE Radio Capability ID in this PLMN, see clause 4.4.13.
 The UCMF shall be configured with a Version ID for PLMN assigned UE Radio Capability IDs, defined in clause 4.4.13.

-The UCMF stores the UE Radio Capability IDs alongside the UE Radio Capability information they map to.
+The UCMF stores the UE Radio Capability IDs alongside the UE Radio Capability information and the UE Radio Capability for Paging they map to.
 Each UE Radio Capability ID stored in the UCMF can be associated to one or both UE radio capabilities formats specified in TS 38.331 [89] and TS 36.331 [37].
 The two UE radio capabilities formats shall be identifiable by the MME and UCMF and the MME shall store the TS 36.331 [37] format only.

 An E-UTRAN which supports RACS can be configured to operate with one of two modes of operation when providing the UE radio capabilities to the MME when the E-UTRAN executes a UE Radio Capability Enquiry procedure (see TS 36.331 [37]) to retrieve UE radio capabilities from the UE.

-- Mode of operation A): The E-UTRAN provides to the MME both formats (i.e the TS 36.331 [37] format and TS 38.331 [89] format).The E-UTRAN derives one of the formats using local transcoding of the other format it receives from the UE.
+- Mode of operation A): The E-UTRAN provides to the MME both UE Radio Capability formats (i.e the TS 36.331 [37] format and TS 38.331 [89] format).The E-UTRAN derives one of the formats using local transcoding of the other format it receives from the UE and extracts the E-UTRAN UE Radio Capability for Paging and NR UE Radio Capability for Paging from the UE Radio capabilities..

 - Mode of operation B): The E-UTRAN provides to the MME the TS 36.331 [37] format only.